dturvene/tensorflow2_python3/README.md

 and working.

 ### ut_gpu.py
 This demonstrates GPU capability and acceleration versus CPU.
-There is an initial stall while the GPU is provisioned.
+There *may* be an initial staill of several minutes while the GPU is provisioned.

 ### ut_ml.py
 This demonstrates that all the necessary python packages are installed and runs some